 A distinctive feature of vintage Las Vegas is the unmistakeable sound of spinning slot machine reels and clanging jackpot bells.
 Winnings aren't paid in buckets of quarters anymore, but you can still find classic slots at the casino.

-On these mechanical three-reel machines, players would win by lining up 7s, fruit symbols, or BAR symbols on horizontal or diagonal paylines.
-Though more complex video slots now dominate casino floors, these old-school reel slots still have a strong following.
+On these mechanical three-reel machines, players would win by lining up 7s, fruit symbols, or BAR symbols on horizontal or diagonal pay lines.
+Though more complex video slots now dominate casino floors, old-school favorites like the original Galaxy machines, 777 games and cherry slot machines still have a strong following.

 The versions you see today are almost completely electronic.
-They might still have motorized reels and a lever to pull, but these are for novelty and are unnecessary for the game to function.
+They might still have motorized reels and a lever to pull, but only for novelty and not for the game to function.

-Online, casinos use video game technology to offer classic slots on their gambling websites.
+Online casinos use modern video game technology to offer classic slots to website visitors and mobile users.

 Slots are the easiest way to gamble and classic slots are as simple as it gets.
 Just line up three symbols and you win!
-It's much easier to calculate the expected return of these machines since they don't have bonus rounds and the pay lines are straightforward.
+It's much easier to calculate the expected return of these machines since they don't have bonus rounds and the pay lines offer less appealing odds than online slot games.

 In the old days, you could manually stop some of the mechanical slots at just the right time in order to hit a winning line.
 However, this strategy became obsolete with electronic and microchipped games.